cerebro-data/external-docs/docs/Data.md

 # Data Formats

 This document describes how Cerebro handles data types and values.
 We differentiate between the two in that data types are used when specifying schemas (for example, during a 'create table' call) and values are the data that exists in a given row within a table.

-## Currently supported data types
+## Currently Supported Data Types

 * BOOL
 * TINYINT
 * SMALLINT